 The purpose of clubs is to offer students the opportunity to engage in co-curricular activities which facilitate the development of essential life skills such as interpersonal communication, conflict resolution and time management.
 Clubs provide a vital medium for students to network with other students, faculty, businesses and the community.
 Students may choose to simply participate within a club by supporting and promoting events, or to tackle a more challenging leadership role by becoming an executive member.
 Regardless of your level of involvement, clubs help you to feel more connected to the campus community.

 How do I join a club?

-Check out the Clubs Directory, and see if any of the current clubs interest you.
-Most clubs will be available on Main Street for Clubs Days, or you can talk to the Clubs Coordinator who can help connect you to the clubs.
+Check out the Clubs Directory and see if any of the current clubs interest you.
+Most clubs will be available on Main Street for Clubs & Campus Expo, or you can talk to the Clubs Coordinator who can help connect you to the clubs.